rn123/Calendrical-Tools/docs/index.md

 ![equation 3](images/plate_grid_equation3.png)

 ![coding screenshot](images/screenshot_coding_astrolabe.png)

+## Drawing Astrolabes: Dividing the Ecliptic

+The stereographic projection of the ecliptic is a circle (as is the stereographic projection of a circle) that runs between the extremes of the tropics of cancer and capricorn.
+So the radius is the average of the radii and the center is half of the difference of the radii.

 ## Suggested Bibliography

 - Reingold, Edward M. Calendrical Calculations: The Ultimate Edition.
 4 edition.
 Cambridge ; New York: Cambridge University Press, 2018.